pmbuko/shell-building-blocks/Shell_Building_Blocks.md

 Introduction
 ------------

 Hello, everyone.
 I'm Peter Bukowinski.
+I work at [Howard Hughes Medical Institute's Janelia Research Campus](http://janelia.org/) in Ashburn, Virginia.
 I was a Mac Admin until late 2008, when I became a linux sysadmin.
 Since OS X I've been using the shell to solve problems and to complete my regular tasks faster.
 (Incidentally, when I say shell, I mean bash.
 There are many shells to choose from, but bash is the default so that's what I'm focusing on.)

 2008 was just seven short years ago, and it was a much different time in the Mac Admin world than today.
 The number of people writing code collaboratively, or individually, to solve problems shared by the whole community was pretty small.
 InstaDMG was brand-new in the summer of 2008, and was written entirely in bash.
 Since then, it has undergone countless revisions by a growing number of collaborators, switched to python, and was recently superseded by AutoDMG.
 It's one of many examples that tells you coding is clearly a trending skill among Mac admins.